NetaSilam/Data_Analysis_Lab_ProjectA/README.md

 - `scripts/build_index.py` - read-only helper for building artifacts locally.
 - `scripts/eval_public.py` - read-only public self-test script.
 - `requirements.txt` - allowed Python dependencies.
-- `artifacts/` - required prebuilt index files for grading.
+- `artifacts/` - prebuilt index files required at grading time.

 ## Retrieval Method

-1. **Chunking:** each entry is represented as `title + content` and split into 200-word chunks with 30-word overlap.
+1. **Chunking:** each page (`title + content`) is split into 200-word chunks with 30-word overlap.
-2. **Embedding:** all chunks and queries are embedded with `sentence-transformers/all-MiniLM-L6-v2`; vectors are L2-normalized.
+2. **Embedding:** all chunks are embedded offline with `sentence-transformers/all-MiniLM-L6-v2`; vectors are L2-normalized and stored in `artifacts/`.
-3. **Offline index:** chunk vectors and metadata are saved under `artifacts/`.
-4. **Query expansion:** each query string is repeated once before embedding to amplify the query signal while keeping the same MiniLM embedding model.
+3. **Query expansion:** at query time, each query string is duplicated before embedding to amplify the query signal.
-5. **Query-time retrieval:** each expanded query vector is compared with all chunk vectors by dot product.
-Chunk scores are grouped by `page_id` and averaged to produce page-level candidates.
+4. **Dense retrieval:** each expanded query vector is compared with all chunk vectors by dot product.
+Chunk scores are grouped by `page_id` and averaged (Mean aggregation) to produce page-level scores.
-6. **Reranking:** the top page candidates are reranked with `cross-encoder/ms-marco-MiniLM-L-6-v2`, using the original query and the first 1500 characters of each candidate page.
+5. **Reranking:** the top 10 page candidates are reranked with `cross-encoder/ms-marco-MiniLM-L-6-v2`, using the original query and the first 1500 characters of each candidate page.
+The cross-encoder is loaded automatically from Hugging Face Hub at query time.

 ## Setup

-Use Python 3.10+ from the repository root:
+Requires Python 3.10+.
+From the repository root:

 ```bash
 pip install -r requirements.txt